awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 ## Amazon S3 CloudWatch replication metrics<a name="s3-cloudwatch-replication-metrics"></a>

-With replication metrics, you can monitor the total number and size of objects that are pending replication, and the maximum replication time to the destination Region\.
+Monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, and the maximum replication time to the destination Region\.
 Only replication rules that have S3 Replication Time Control \(S3 RTC\) enabled can publish replication metrics\.

 Unlike CloudWatch storage and request metrics, you can't filter replication metrics by prefixes or tags\.
 However, you can set up a replication rule based on prefixes and tags\.
 Your replication metrics then monitor replication for the prefixes and tags that you specified\.
 For more information, see [Replicating Objects Using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.